 - Compared to the 650 and other sophisticated models, the Roomba 620 has a more difficult time mapping out its environment due to its technologically inferior navigation system.
 This means some form of manual supervision is required in order to ensure the robot doesn’t miss any spots during cleaning.
 This problem is also in the Roomba 650 but it is experienced at a much lower magnitude.

 - Also, both models work by agitating dirt from surfaces with a rotating brush.
-This works great until hair gets stuck in the units requiring the user to manually cut them off the brushes.
+This works great until the hair gets stuck in the units requiring the user to manually cut them off the brushes.
 In the 650, the brushes are removable which makes the process easier.
 The same cannot be said for the 620.

-Verdict: The 650 is ideal for customers looking for a cheap Roomba model that can deliver decent results without being problematic when vacuuming hair and fur.
-This model is still among the cheapest in the Roomba catalogue even today.
+The 650 is ideal for customers looking for a cheap Roomba model that can deliver decent results without being problematic when vacuuming hair and fur.
+This model is still among the cheapest in the Roomba catalog even today.
 However, if price is not your main concern it is advisable you consider other models in the Roomba collection.

 Roomba 650 vs. 770